Beam-Connectivity/beam-connectivity.github.io/vacancies/2023-11-software-engineer-l2.md

 We are looking for someone who takes pride in writing elegant software; someone who sees code as craft.
 Strong collaboration between disciplines is a feature of our agile practice, so being able to articulate technical detail at the right level for the audience is important.
 As you would be working with cutting-edge technology and we can guarantee the work will be challenging, exciting and satisfying.

-We have strong processes in place for the design and delivery of software, so are looking for someone who cna fit in with our engineering culture.
+We have strong processes in place for the design and delivery of software, so are looking for someone who can fit in with our engineering culture.
 During your time at Beam you will be working both on our core CVaaS product and also our cutting edge PoCs.

 #### Main responsibilities